 On the road, the RAV4 Hybrid’s computers decide when rear traction is needed and when it can operate safely and at its most efficient using front-wheel drive only.

 Our drive covered about 250 miles of freeway and country and mountain roads and the RAV4 Hybrid returned an average of 35 mpg for the trip.
-Toyota says it will get an EPA rating (not yet published) of 39 mpg – a gain of 7 mpg over the 2018 model.
+It has an EPA rating of 40 mpg – a gain of 8 mpg over the 2018 model.

 While the official numbers are rarely achieved in the real world, 35 mpg in an AWD crossover is nothing to be ashamed of.

 In fact, in the all-wheel drive hybrid and plug-in hybrid crossover worlds, the RAV4 Hybrid is at or near the top of available models for fuel economy.